programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ```
 Code explanation: The `requests` library is used to execute the queries and transform the results into a `pandas` dataframe.
 To do this, we create a function called `to_df()` to streamline the workflow.

+Once we have the function created, we can now put it to work:

 ```
 df_ukr = to_df(query_url_ukr)
 df_rus = to_df(query_url_rus)
 ```

+Optional: You can use the `df.head()` function to take a look at the first five rows of the output dataframe from the above action.
 ```
-# Take a look at the retrieved dataframe
+# If in Jupyter: Take a look at the first five rows of the retrieved dataframe for Ukraine
 df_ukr.head()

+# If you execute a .py file, add the print() function to see the first five rows
+print(df_ukr.head())

+# You can also use the shape() function to see how many columns and rows there are in the dataframe.
+Give it a try!
 ```

 Now there are two dataframes: one for Ukraine and one for Russia.
 In either, there are three columns: date, station, and relative frequency of keyword mentions (from left to right).